maroskukan/k3s-on-rpi/README.md

 | IOZone   | 4k write         | 3120 KB/s              |
 | IOZone   | 4k random read   | 7395 KB/s              |
 | IOZone   | 4k random write  | 3099 KB/s              |

+### Temperature

+With the `./scripts/get_temp_throttle.sh` you can retrieve the CPU and GPU temperature, CPU core speed and current throttling condition state.

+To see this in action, run the script using `watch` command that will automatically refresh every 2 seconds by default and in second terminal window start the stress test with `sudo stress -c 8`.
+Optionally, have a third window opened with `htop` to see the system resource usage in real time.